Best Practice

 they are needed, not by default.

-- Use your setters and getters internally to your class.
-Do not
+- Use your setters internally to your class.
+Do not write to your own attributes

 have traditional setters or getters at all.
 This argument does NOT mean you should give direct